bdunko/Charon-s-Obol/notes/Obol/Sprints/Sprint 06-29.md

 	- [ ] Activating a coin - burst of particles; let's also make the coin rise up slightly while activated like it used to (that was kinda cool)
 	- [ ] Deactivate a coin - move it back down
 	- [ ] Use a power - we already show an icon, experiment with also doing a particle effect.
-- [ ] **Enhanced Monster Effects (Projectile animations)**
-	- [ ] Add projectiles for monster coins targetting coins in player's row.
-		- [ ] projectilesystem creates projectiles (Sprite2D with particles in charge of moving), signal when it hits
-		- [ ] Just need to await for it to finish
+- [ ] **Coin Flip Animation**
-			- [ ] if there are multiple, it's slightly trickier. maybe we actually create a projectilesystem, which can manage multiple projectiles and signals when both are done? seems reasonable. it can keep a reference count
-		- [ ] To make a curved path projectile, x and y simply need to follow different functions over the same time interval; aka use two tweens (one for x and one for y) with different trans.
-One linear and one expo (or other) will achieve this effect.
+	- [ ] Coins can hang slightly higher at the peak of their toss (minor hang time); also probably should not be using a linear trans (if they currently are...).
-	- [ ] Just make a single projectile (animated); recolor depending on status being applied.
+	- [ ] Effect when a coin is tossed or lands(?)
-	- [ ] Souls spent to defeat monsters should move to them somehow (turn into particles and move to the coin or whatever)
 - [ ] **Game Phase Labels**
 	- [ ] Appears (using disintegrate effect and flash purple -> black) at the start of each 'phase'.
 	- [ ] A Decision Must Be Made
 	- [ ] Awaken Thy Power
 	- [ ] Payoff Arrives; Fate is Sealed
 - [ ] **Textbox Buttons**
 	- [ ] Fade and slightly grow once clicked?
 With a very slight delay.
-Non-selected should fade out a bit better too, maybe shrink a bit.
-- [ ] **Coin Flip Animation**
-	- [ ] Coins can hang slightly higher at the peak of their toss (minor hang time); also probably should not be using a linear trans (if they currently are...).
-	- [ ] Effect when a coin is tossed or lands(?)
+Non-selected should disintegrate out.
 - [ ] **Arrows of Night**
 	- [ ] Make arrows follow mouse or something (move to center and rotate to follow mouse patron token?); even better if they actually shoot when used
 	- [ ] Arrows are placed on table from Charon like other things.